 If an invalid date is encountered, the extracted value will be zero.
 Therefore in the example above, if the order has not yet been shipped (ship-date does not contain a valid date) the resulting delay value will be negative.

 Add and Subtract Dates

 With the \$days function, you can generate a date that is n days before or after any date.
-You only need to use two tasks: the first to generate the desired date in JulianDay format, and a second task to put that date into your format.
 In the following example, we show you how to get the previous day's date.